ISNorlaks/odin-recipes/README.md

 What I think i can improve:

- - Use more text emphasis elements (strong and em), totally forgot about their existence)
+ - Use more text emphasis elements (strong and em)

  - Text Formatting